This is what it looked like.

 Hubby Had a Stash of Ties After He Retired Till I Got My Hands on Them

-I had seen something similar in Pinterest a while back and I had this little foot rest in our guest room that I thought would look cute done this way, my husband wore a suit to work for years and had quite a stash of ties.
+I had seen something similar in Pinterest a while back and I had this little foot rest in our guest room that I thought would look cute done this way, my husband wore a suit to work for years and had quite a stash of neckties.
 After he picked about 20-25 of his favorites to keep for special occasions, I gave some to our son, sold some on Ebay and still had some.

 I detached the bottom from the upholstered part using one of my husband's drills.

 I the started arranging the ties on a circular pattern using a lot of pins.
 Of course, cutting the skinny end off and wrapping the wider end around the bottom.
 I borrowed my husband's electric stapler to attach the ties to the bottom.

 Next I had to find a way to attach the ties to the center as there was no way to staple or sew through.
 I decided I would just sew the ends as best as I could to the center and each other.
 Did not look pretty but it worked.
 I also used fabric glue on some of the tie edges to make sure they stayed flat.

 I then had to ponder what I would do in the center since there was no way to sew through.
 My solution was to cut a round piece of cardboard and start wrapping and hot gluing the skinny ends of some of the ties to it.
 This proved wrong as it was too thick.
 I started again this time cutting the ends shorter.

 I then decided that it needed visual interest so I got my needle and thread and puckered the ties in the middle and added a big black button to the middle.
 I hot glued it to the center of the footstool.
 I cleaned up the bottom rattan and darkened it a bit.
 It was time to reattach the pieces together.
 I did need my husband's help as there was no way I could find the original holes on the plywood so he drilled new ones for me and screwed the prices together.
 It's a definite conversation piece.